Exporting for the Web¶

 If a runnable web export template is available, a button appears between the Stop scene and Play edited Scene buttons in the editor to quickly open the game in the default browser for testing.

 If a path to a Custom HTML shell file is given, it will be used instead of the default HTML page.
-See Customizing the Web export HTML page.
+See Custom HTML page for Web export.

 Head Include is appended into the